 Now, I could like a Truman Show knock-off about video games—but it should do something with it.
-I certainly don't need Free fucking Guy to be a grand allegory about escaping Eden, but I did need it to take itself seriously enough to hang together as a credible world.
+I certainly don't need Free fucking Guy to be a grand allegory about escaping Eden, but I did need it to take itself seriously enough to hang together as a believable world.
 Consider Guy and Molotov's digital date, concluding when he shocks her by being able to actually kiss her (that is, her avatar).
 "There's no button for that," she says, but when the plot wheels around to requiring her to kiss him, I guess she took another look at the instruction manual.
 (Seems like that could've been a fun joke about video game control schemes and collision detection if anybody cared to make it one.
 Perhaps she could've teabagged him to the same effect?)
 That's the moment most emblematic of the film's lazy carelessness, but pretty much the whole thing is just as out-of-focus and fuzzy.
 Bricksburg was more credible.

 Free Guy tries to plumb the personality of an entity whose whole arc is rejecting his preprogrammed acceptance of constant, inexplicable chaos, and it does this with so little passion (and so prone to trying to distract you with references from twenty year old video games that you suspect Lieberman and Penn think are current), that it rarely, going on never, offers up any wonder or existential terror to feel on Guy's behalf.
 That's where that two-track narrative really damages things, because we already know everything, and Guy, unlike Truman, barely discovers any of it.
 He is, almost invariably, told.
 (Or, with the glasses, he's shown.)
 Yet every one of the best parts of the movie involve Guy working through something himself, even if these are vanishingly rare, like the montages where he brings his computerized reaction times to bear on poor fleshbots on bad Internet connections, or the breakdown he experiences as he strolls through another day in Free City and realizes for the first time it looks more like Berlin in 1945 and it's absurd that nobody cares.
 I'll give Levy some marginal credit for form, or maybe that should go to cinematographer George Richmond, but even then, his bland, plasticky, aggressively antiseptic photography, while complementing Guy's bland, plasticky, aggressively antiseptic world, might just be a lucky accident, insofar as a lot of big-budget CGI-fests look like this already.